smartdevicelink/sdl_hmi_integration_guidelines/docs/VR/GetCapabilities/index.md

 : SDL

 Purpose
-: Inform SDL of the <abbr title="Voice Recognition">VR</abbr> capabilities of the vehicle.
+: Inform SDL of the VR capabilities of the vehicle.

 ### Request